 The main advantage of PRK over LASIK is the use of a solution to remove the cells of the cornea versus using an incision to make the corneal flap.
 With PRK, there is less risk involved and its usually considered a safer alternative.
 Also, the healing process is safer because the eye’s cells can regrow naturally over the eye with time.
 The outpatient procedure is a quick procedure, taking only a few minutes and making it an efficient surgery that is favored for its simple process.
 PRK patients are also less likely to experience dry eye syndrome and do not require the prescribed two-month eye drop routine that follows LASIK eye surgery.

 Even though PRK is considered as efficient and as advanced as LASIK, there are some disadvantages to the procedure.
 Often, PRK can take longer to recover, and vision takes longer to be restored compared to LASIK.
-During the procedure, the epithelial cells are removed, these cells take a long time to regrow.
+During the procedure, the epithelial cells are removed, and these cells take a long time to regrow.
 During this growth process, patients may have limited visibility for six weeks to two-months.
 While the cells regrow, you may find it hard to read, operate a vehicle, or use the computer during your post-op recovery time.
 The cells can grow back in just five days, but still, vision may not be restored for several weeks.
 Since LASIK surgery creates a flap to gain access to the cornea, the natural suction of the eye seals it, leading to quicker healing time.

 Another side effect of the procedure is eye redness and an excessive number of tears.
 Patients might be given bandage contact lenses to offer comfort and keep the surface of the cornea smooth.
 Prescription eye drops are also prescribed for added moisture.
 These drops can be used for several months to help maintain moisture during the recovery process.
 Most patients are also prescribed anti-inflammatory and pain relief medicines to help with any discomfort.